hpcleuven/iRODS-User-Training/06_Metalnx_Handson_User-Training.md

 **Exercise 3: favorites and sharing**:

 - Add the 'Medieval corpus' collection to your favorites.
-- Give “own” access permission for one of your files to a friend and share the file link.
+- Give “own” access permission for one of your files to a friend.
+Check the box with 'shared link'.
 - Check your shared tab if there are any files shared with you.
 (If not, ask me to share with you one.)

 **Exercise 4: deleting**: